Center-for-a-Livable-Future-FSSPH/COVID19_FoodSystemFunctioning_Indicators/Description and Content Overview.md

   - Zipped data file for Demographic and SESS indicators (.xlsx)

 - **Policies** List of relevant policies
-   -Zipped data file for relevant policies (day enacted, day ended etc).
+   - Zipped data file for relevant policies (day enacted, day ended etc).

 ### Data Sources
 A complete description of data sources can be found in the **Sources and Metadata** spreadsheet, and concise list of agencies/organizations provided below: